-In addition to technical and operational testing, Cospas-Sarsat will have to develop distribution procedures for MEOSAR distress alert data, and specifications and commissioning requirements for MEOLUTs.
-Therefore, all Cospas-Sarsat Participants should be invited to participate in the D&E. The detailed description of the technical and operational testing to be performed during the D&E and the procedure applicable for the distribution of alert data and the collection of test data will be provided in a MEOSAR D&E Plan to be approved by the Cospas-Sarsat Council.
+All Cospas-Sarsat Participants should will be invited to participate in the D&E. The detailed description of the technical and operational testing to be performed during the D&E and the procedure applicable for the distribution of alert data and the collection of test data will be provided in a MEOSAR D&E Plan to be approved by the Cospas-Sarsat Council.
 Successful completion of demonstration and evaluation activities should form the basis for a Council decision on the operational use of the MEOSAR system.